guertinlab/Nascent_RNA_Methods/README.md

 `FLASH` : merges paired end reads by detectign overlap. https://ccb.jhu.edu/software/FLASH/

-In addition, we developed the following software and R scripts to analyze the data and graph the output:
+In addition, to facilitate data analysis and graphical output, we developed the following software and R scripts that should be moved to a directory in the `$PATH` variable:

 ```